arcane-finance-defi/miden-bridge-mono/README.md

 # Miden Bridge

-A testnet bridge solution for the Miden network, designed to facilitate token transfers between Ethereum Sepolia, Polygon PoS Amoy testnets, and Miden accounts.
+A bridge solution for Miden network, designed to facilitate private token transfers between EVM, and Miden accounts.
 This bridge serves as an interim solution until the official AggLayer Unified Bridge is launched.

 ## Overview